restarian/bracket_print/docs/usage_and_examples/controlling_the_behaviour_via_option_data.md

 The compression level of the Object serializations.
 Lower numbers create more spacious formatting.
 Level four removes all white space and new lines from the Object.

+**log_output** - [*function*], default: **Function(str_arr) { console.log.apply(console, str_arr) }**
+This option must be a callable function and will be passed an Array as the first and only argument when a *log* command is called.
+This mechanism does not affect the toString or any other concatenation calls.

 **indentation_string** - [*String*], default: **"    "**

 The string to use as one indentation.
 A non-white-space value will be colorized by the style map indent value.
 The *denote_space*, *denote_tab*, and *denote_line* values in the platform style map will be applied to this before it is used.

 **platform** - [*string*], default: **(typeof require == "function" && require.isBrowser === false || typeof module === "object" && typeof module.exports === "object" ) && "terminal" || "browser"**,

-The platform will control which style to use from the map.
+The platform will control which platform styling to use from the map.
 It is auto-detected as the default value.

 **depth_limit** - [*Number*], default: **800**